Barefoot Gen: Reception

-Barefoot Gen was received by the activist community of the time.
-The activist community used it as “an instrument in the struggle against nuclear weapons” as well as the “politically charged atmosphere of a country coming to terms with defeat in Vietnam”.
+Barefoot Gen was well received by the activist community of the time.
+The activist community used it as "an instrument in the struggle against nuclear weapons" as well as the "politically charged atmosphere of a country coming to terms with defeat in Vietnam".
 The stark picture provided by the comic of being a survivor of Hiroshima lends credibility and usefulness to the activists movements.
 While affirming an anti nuclear bomb sentiment, it also promoted anti war ideals.
 It is used in activism at the end of the Vietnam war loss and in the midst of the cold war.

 The manga has sold more than 10 million copies worldwide.
 There was renewed interest in Barefoot Gen in 2023 after the release of Oppenheimer, a film about J. Robert Oppenheimer (the theoretical physicist known as the "father of the atomic bomb").

 Controversy

 In December 2012, access to Barefoot Gen became restricted in elementary and junior high schools in Matsue on the grounds that its depictions were too graphic for school children.
-Not only does the controversy address the manga itself, but it also brings into question Nazakawa’s feelings towards the Japanese's actions, as well as who should be held accountable, providing even further points of controversy regarding the display of his stories to a younger audience.
-Other reasons on top of the display of graphic scenes, included a secondary group called the “Citizens Against the Privileges of Korean Residents” who argued against the display of this manga as they feared children would encounter and absorb ideas and understanding about history that this group would have deemed as misinformation.
-That being said, in terms of support, newspapers, including the “Ryukyu Shinpo” argued that the manga had deeper implications, comparing the banning of this book to previous historical events like Nazi book burnings.
+Not only does the controversy address the manga itself, but it also brings into question Nazakawa's feelings towards the Japanese's actions, as well as who should be held accountable, providing even further points of controversy regarding the display of his stories to a younger audience.
+Other reasons on top of the display of graphic scenes, included a secondary group called the Citizens Against the Privileges of Korean Residents who argued against the display of this manga as they feared children would encounter and absorb ideas and understanding about history that this group would have deemed as misinformation.
+That being said, in terms of support, newspapers, including the Ryukyu Shinpo argued that the manga had deeper implications, comparing the banning of this book to previous historical events like Nazi book burnings.
 Controversy follows both the actual banning of the book as well as the aftermath and implications of the ban.
 The restriction was reviewed after 44 of the city's 49 school principals requested its removal, and it was lifted in August 2013.
-Nakazawa's widow, Misayo, expressed shock that children's access to the work had been restricted, saying: "[W]ar is brutal.
+Nakazawa's widow, Misayo, expressed shock that children's access to the work had been restricted, saying: "War is brutal.
 It expresses that in pictures, and I want people to keep reading it."